-From covering a 10-win NBA season to reporting on the longest win streak to end the regular season in NBA history, Molly Sullivan made her mark in Philadelphia.
-Earning the trust and respect of viewers, players, coaches and others around the Association, Molly has proven to tell the story with a professional and authentic approach.
+From covering a 10-win NBA season to reporting on the longest win streak to end the regular season in NBA history, Molly Sullivan made her mark in Philadelphia with the highlight being her transition to the NFL.
+Earning the trust and respect of viewers, players, coaches, front office and league officials, along with others connected to the teams she covers, Molly has proven to tell the story with a professional and authentic approach.